Tag Archives: Cheng Ma

 Ning, 47, has a reputation for encouraging talent (often as creative producer 监制 via his company Dirty Monkeys 坏猴子) but Cowboy is the first time he’s officially co-directed with someone else.
 Xu, 42, had first made a mark with his first feature, Summer Detective 平原上的夏洛克 (2019), a drolly observed tale of villagers-turned-detectives whose main weakness was being over-long for its thin content.
 After being second-unit director on Ning’s 22-minute BMW promo Bayier’s Spring Festival 巴依尔的春节 (2020) – a CNY family story, set in the 1990s in Ning’s native Shanxi province, centred on the latest car by BMW (then known in Chinese as Bayier 巴依尔) – Xu subsequently directed and co-wrote the 39-minute short The Great Director 地球最后的导演 (2021), a futuristic black comedy set in 2065 starring Ning and Jia Zhangke 贾樟柯 as two once-famous directors competing for reputational supremacy.
 Ning, who was also creative producer 监制 on The Great Director, reportedly chose Xu as co-director for Cowboy as he thought Xu (a) was good at ironic humour and (b), coming from Hebei province, could bring an authentic Beijing flavour to the movie.

-The 20-minute set-up, leading to Zhang Beijing’s sudden internet celebrity, establishes many characters, from the somewhat klutzy main character plying his trade (rather unenthusiastically) as a cabbie, through his ex-wife (likeably played by Gong Beibi 龚蓓苾) and her new, well-off husband (wry comedian Jia Bing 贾冰, calmly playing oneupmanship with Zhang Beijing at every opportunity), to Zhang Beijing’s pals (Yang Haoyu 杨皓宇 as a former teacher, Sang Ping 桑平 as a beefy brawler) and an internet manipulator (Wei Xiao 危笑) who learns his own lesson in humility.
+The 20-minute set-up, leading to Zhang Beijing’s sudden internet celebrity, establishes many characters, from the somewhat klutzy main character plying his trade (rather unenthusiastically) as a cabbie, through his ex-wife (likeably played by Gong Beibi 龚蓓苾) and her new, well-off husband (wry comedian Jia Bing 贾冰, calmly putting down Zhang Beijing at every opportunity), to Zhang Beijing’s pals (Yang Haoyu 杨皓宇 as a former teacher, Sang Ping 桑平 as a beefy brawler) and an internet manipulator (Wei Xiao 危笑) who learns his own lesson in humility.
 All these people – as well as the single mother (internet personality Li Xueqin 李雪琴) with whom Zhang Beijing has the dispute that goes viral and a no-nonsense hospital nurse (Liu Mintao 刘敏涛) who becomes his de facto romantic interest – thread through the picture as Zhang Beijing’s fortunes rise and fall and his ego is forced to adjust.

 The screenplay has an almost old-fashioned architecture that’s very satisfying, and a real sense of dramatic flow as characters come and go, always developing, beyond the basically simple storyline.
 Like the Shanghai-set B for Busy 爱情神话 (2021), Cowboy is an ensemble movie that’s as much about the neighbourhood and its community as it is about anything grander, with the capital’s oldstyle alleyways (hutong) paralleling Shanghai’s backstreets.

 Ge is well cast as the unlikely internet celebrity, a rather awkward figure who’s not looking for fame, just a sense of everyday justice and fairness, but has a bruised ego that can easily run out of control if given the chance.
 But as his passion for fame gets the better of him, he still retains a decent core that stands him in good stead when things go pear-shaped.
 The film’s Chinese title literally means “(The) Hot-Selling Good Guy”, and beneath all his braggadocio Ge’s Zhang Beijing remains a hăorén 好人 (good guy).
-There isn’t a weak link in the whole cast, which meshes seamlessly with Ge’s performance – though it’s worth noting the beautifully dry playing by Liu (One and Only 热烈, 2023) as the nurse who’s never impressed by Zhang Beijing’s romantic craziness, as well as the touching performance of Li (Post Truth #保你平安, 2022) as the ever-optimistic single mother from out of town.
+There isn’t a weak link in the whole cast, which meshes seamlessly with Ge’s performance – though it’s worth noting the beautifully dry playing by Liu (One and Only 热烈, 2023) as the nurse who’s never impressed by Zhang Beijing’s romantic craziness, as well as the touching performance by Li (Post Truth #保你平安, 2022) as the ever-optimistic single mother from out of town.

 Ning and Xu’s direction is all focused on the performances, though the film is always good-looking in a realistic way thanks to d.p.
 Cheng Ma 程马, aka Cheng Ma Zhiyuan 程马志远, who shot Ning’s episode in My People, My Country.
 Editors Du Yuan 杜媛 and Qiao Aiyu 乔爱宇 bring the whole thing in at a comfortable running time of less than two hours; only a final in-joke about the now-unknown Zhang Beijing no longer being able to get the autograph of director Zhang Yimou 张艺谋 (who’s shooting Full River Red 2 满江红2, a time-travel sequel) feels overdone.
 The whole film was shot in Beijing – in Dongcheng, Xicheng and Chaoyang districts – and looks it.
 Xu has since directed Green Wave 前程似锦, a father-son drama, starring Xu Chaoying 徐朝英 and Wang Chuanjun 王传君, set in Beijing, that premiered at the Pingyao festival in Sep 2024.